w3c/mnxconverter/README.md

 pip install lxml
 ```

-To convert a MusicXML file, outputting the MNX-Common file
+To convert a MusicXML file, outputting the MNX file
 to standard output:

 ```